JMcbeath1966/walking-womens-football/readme.md

 ## Testing User Stories from User Experience (UX) Section
 <!--- review this whole section and original objective to ensure consistent testing user stories against original objectives - this needs much more work--->
 ### First Time Visitor Goals
-1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the sport and how to play it.

     * Upon entering the site, users are automatically greeted with a clean and easily readable heading and navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text. <!--image under review>
+Underneath there is a Hero Image with Text.

     * The main points are made in three sections underneath outlining the benefits of walking football.
 Under that is 6 clear sections on the venue and timings for the games/training.